Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "It doesn't always feel that way to me."

-"That doesn't mean that those thoughts are any more true," Ricard said.
+"That doesn't mean that those thoughts are true," Ricard said.
 His eyes wandered to the open trunk of the car in the driveway.
-He wanted to refill both their glasses, but this seemed an inopportune moment.
+He wanted to refill both their glasses, but it seemed an inopportune moment.
 "I know how this goes.
 You blame yourself for working too hard, and then you bury yourself in more work to stop those feelings."
 Francis looked up at him and began to answer, but Ricard cut him off.
 "I'm not calling you out just to be unpleasant, I'm trying to get you to understand that this guilt isn't helping anyone."

+They both were silent, eyes drifting over the garden.
+It was a moment where neither wanted to say something, but they both knew that eventually the silence had to be broken.

+"I'll try," Francis said.
+Ricard smiled at him.

+"That's all I ask."

 -skip-